Eastern Orthodox theology: Resurrection and return of Christ

+Eastern Orthodoxy considers the most important thing to happen to be the life, resurrection, and promise to return, of Jesus Christ.
+They believe Jesus was killed on a cross under the authority of Pontius Pilate, entombed, and brought back to life 3 days later.
+This belief is core to the church and is how sin is fully absolved.
+It is then said Jesus continued to walk the earth for 40 days, as described in the new testament, before ascending into heaven.

 Deification

 The ultimate goal of the Eastern Orthodox Christian is to achieve theosis ("deification") or conformity to and intimate union with God.

 Noetic renewal as spiritual therapy

 A central concept in Eastern Christianity is nous (typically translated "mind" or "understanding"), the apperceptive and relational faculty of attention or awareness which is the center, heart, or spirit of the person.
 Nous is the eye or soul of the person.
 It is the nous that is both logical and intuitive understanding.
 It was humanity's nous that was damaged by Adam's sin and fall and it was this damaged consciousness that each human by birth now receives.

 It is the nous which has to be healed and nourished by means of illumination (see theoria).
-In Eastern Orthodox thought, the Church offers a therapeutic treatment for pain, suffering, and the search for value in existence.
+In Eastern Orthodox thought, the church offers a therapeutic treatment for pain, suffering, and the search for value in existence.
 Eastern Orthodox Christianity is healing or therapeutic, and works in each individual to overcome their passions (i.e. evil thoughts, pasts, addictions).

 As a reorientation of the self, faith (pistis) is sometimes used interchangeably with noesis in Eastern Christianity.
 Faith is the intuitive, noetic experience of the nous or spirit.
 Transformative faith is a gift from God and among his uncreated operations.

 According to anti-Latin polemicist John Romanides, Western Christianity does not offer a spiritual cure for spiritual problems, but expresses salvation as a worldly (religious) goal in the pursuit of happiness, rather than seeking to attain the vision of God and transcend the self.
 Spiritual work is done to reconcile the heart and mind, by putting the mind in the heart, and then contemplating through our intuition.
 (Note: Father Archimandrite Rafael (Karelin): "Conquer yourself – this is the highest of all victories.")
 According to Lossky, rationalism reduces man and nature to cold mechanical concepts, interpretations and symbols of reality not reality in and of itself.